1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - If the old thermistor and/or cartridge heater are still good and the wires aren't harmed, you don't have to fiddle around to use the new ones!
 Just take the existing ones out of the old heater block and install them in the new one.
     - Besides that, the hotend for the *Kobra* comes with a cartridge heater and a thermistor which are also compatible with the ones from the **Go** and **Neo** - at least from a technical side of view.
 So you'd have them as a spare part also. <br> However, the wires of these parts are way too short though, so you wont't be able to connect them directly!
 So in case you have to use them, you probably could either just cut the plug and the old part and solder the wires together or (if you have the tools for that) crimp the specific socket for the plug to the old wire to just connect them this way.
 Polarity doesn't seem to matter here, so just connect the wires.
     - *Remember to execute a PID tuning after changing the thermistor and/or the cartridge heater!*
-    - However, scroll down and check out the "Disassambling" section below to see how to dis- and reassamble it. *Maybe you don't need new parts, so try to clean up everything first and reassamble it before ordering new parts right away.*
+    - However, scroll down and check out the "Disassembling" section below to see how to dis- and reassemble it. *Maybe you don't need new parts, so try to clean up everything first and reassemble it before ordering new parts right away.*

 ---